-We are currently working on the following projects.
+We are currently working on the following two projects.
 Additional topics including digital health, gene/cell therapy, and 3D printing are being explored to better understand their implications and USP’s role in providing guidance and standards.

 Quantitative Nuclear Magnetic Resonance (qNMR)

-qNMR has the potential to not only improve efficiency of reference standard characterization and streamline compendial testing but also provide higher order evaluation of the materials.
+qNMR has the potential to not only improve efficiency of reference standard characterization and potentially streamline compendial testing but also provide higher order evaluation of the reference materials.
 Currently, USP is working with external experts to conduct pilot studies and establish a roadmap for USP internal implementation of the qNMR technology.

 Research Fellow - Yang Liu

 Yang Liu received the Ph.D. degree (Pharmacognosy) from University of Illinois at Chicago, College of Pharmacy, where he worked with Professor Guido Pauli, and studied quantitative NMR (qNMR), countercurrent chromatography, and eutectic phenomenon in natural products.

 Yang Liu is experienced in qNMR applications, including identification and quantification of natural products, synthetic APIs, and natural/synthetic polymers.
 As USP Global Fellow in 2017, he has worked on a project about reference standard determinations using qNMR and development of digital NMR reference standards in Prof. Pauli’s lab.
 In 2018, he has transited the project to USP Rockville campus, and been honored as USP qNMR Fellow.